alexandersandberg/alexandersandberg.com/content/tabs-vs-spaces.md

 ## Conclusion — Accessible first, personal preference second
 By defaulting to tabs, we make sure that everyone has a great experience working together with others, no matter their own abilities.

-And I you prefer spaces, feel free to use an auto formatting tool that converts tabs to spaces when opening a file (all modern editors have these).
+And if you prefer spaces, feel free to use an auto formatting tool that converts tabs to spaces when opening a file (all modern editors have these).
 Just make sure that the spaces get converted back to tabs before anyone else has to work on your code.

 > Only by making sure everyone has the same capability can we maximize our combined potential ❤️